 If you don't have your head 100% in the game, you're not going to accomplish nearly as much as those who are 100% committed.
 This is what it takes to make a revolutionary difference in the real world.

 This does not mean you can't have multiple interests.
 Successful people often have wide-ranging interests and do especially interesting things at the intersection of them.
 I'm just saying that it's harder to be a true Renaissance man now than it was during the Renaissance, when much less was known about the world.
 Life necessarily has tradeoffs—the more areas you try to explore, the less deeply you'll explore any one of them.

 Note as well that this does not mean colleges expect what you focus on now to be your focus for the future.
 This is a common worry among high school applicants.
 But the reality is, colleges know you'll change, and they want you to change.
 You might be a top ballerina today and a neurosurgeon tomorrow.
 What's more important is that you demonstrate the capacity for success.

 If you work hard enough and have the passion and drive to become a top ballerina, the colleges know you'll be much more likely to succeed in whatever else you put your mind to later because the personal characteristics that earn success are pretty common in all fields.

-To find evidence of this, we looked at Princeton's admissions office:
+To find evidence of this, we looked at what Princeton's admissions office had to say: